gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

   * the `batch.size` parameter is set using the `--max-partition-memory-bytes` option on the command line which if not specified is **16384**.
   * **Note:** even if you specify `linger.ms` and `batch.size` using `--producer-property` or `--producer.config`, they will be always overwritten by the above "specific" options!

 The console producer reads from stdin, and takes a bootstrap-server list (you should use it instead of the borker-list, which is deprecated).
-We specify 2 of the 3 brokers of the Streaming Platform.
+We specify 2 of the 3 brokers of the Data Platform.

 On the `>` prompt enter a few messages, execute each single message by hitting the **Enter** key.<br>